 - black (adj.)

-- Old English blæc "dark," from Proto-Germanic *blakaz "burned" (cf. Old Norse blakkr "dark," Old High German blah "black," Swedish bläck "ink," Dutch blaken "to burn"), from PIE *bhleg- "to burn, gleam, shine, flash" (cf. Greek phlegein "to burn, scorch," Latin flagrare "to blaze, glow, burn"), from root *bhel- (1) "to shine, flash, burn;" see bleach (v.).
+- Old English blæc "dark," from Proto-Germanic *blakaz "burned" (source also of Old Norse blakkr "dark," Old High German blah "black," Swedish bläck "ink," Dutch blaken "to burn"), from PIE *bhleg- "to burn, gleam, shine, flash" (source also of Greek phlegein "to burn, scorch," Latin flagrare "to blaze, glow, burn"), from root *bhel- (1) "to shine, flash, burn;" see bleach (v.).

 The same root produced Old English blac "bright, shining, glittering, pale;" the connecting notions being, perhaps, "fire" (bright) and "burned" (dark).
 The usual Old English word for "black" was sweart (see swart).
 According to OED: "In ME. it is often doubtful whether blac, blak, blake, means 'black, dark,' or 'pale, colourless, wan, livid.' " Used of dark-skinned people in Old English.

 Of coffee, first attested 1796.
 Meaning "fierce, terrible, wicked" is late 14c.
 The color of sin and sorrow since at least c.
 1300; sense of "with dark purposes, malignant" emerged 1580s (as in black magic).
 Black face in reference to a performance style originated in U.S., is from 1868.
 Black flag, flown (especially by pirates) as a signal of "no mercy," from 1590s.
 Black dog "melancholy" attested from 1826.
 Black belt is from 1875 in reference to districts of the U.S. South with heaviest African population; 1870 with reference to fertility of soil; 1913 in judo sense.
 Black power is from 1966, associated with Stokely Carmichael.
 Black English "English as spoken by African-Americans," is by 1969.